patrickjamesmarcellana/VOICEiT-A-Music-Forum-Website/README.md

 5. Run the server using `npm start`.
 Console logs should show that the application is listening on port `3000` and that a connection to the database was successfully created.
 6. Go to [localhost:3000](http://localhost:3000) or [127.0.0.1:3000](http://127.0.0.1:3000) using a browser to use the application.

+NOTE: If using MongoDB Atlas, the user should have the built-in role "Atlas admin"

 ### Live Instance

 Alternatively, a live instance of the web application is hosted at [insert link here](about:blank) and may be immediately used.